irrwisch1/nvidia_ddraw_fix/README_nvidia_ddraw_fix.txt

 Note that often disabling HW acceleration gives _better_ performance.
 So this patch should _really_ be only used for games that don't work well with disabled HW acceleration or if you really get better performance with enabled hw acceleration.

-It has tested on the following games:
+It has been tested on the following games:

 Baldur's Gate (+TOSC) (need to patch BGMain2.exe) Icewind Dale 1